-Despite its continued solid ratings on Sirius XM Satellite radio, The Stern Show may have overstayed its welcome in the public’s collective consciousness, with few, if any, millennials even knowing that one of the old man judges on America’s Got Talent even has a active radio show.
-This spells imminent danger for the show, as his fans get older and die off and they are not being replaced by any younger listeners, further marginalizing Stern and his particular brand of humor.
+Despite its continued decent ratings on Sirius XM Satellite radio, The Stern Show may have overstayed its welcome in the public’s collective consciousness.
+Few, if any, millennials even know that one of the old-man judges on America’s Got Talent even has a active radio show.
+This spells imminent danger for the show, as his fans get older and die off, they are not being replaced by any younger listeners.
+This further marginalizes Stern and his particular glorious brand of humor.
 That may make Stern a dinosaur, something that broadcast historians will study in the future, so it is now just a matter of how long Stern will keep at it now, when he clearly doesn’t care anymore.

 It is often reported in Hollywood, that big stars, with bigger egos, do not know when to bow out of the limelight.
-It can come to a point in a stars career that the only motivator left for them is their own fragile ego, as they have already accumulated enough wealth and fame that means they will never want for anything for the rest of their life.
-Falling into that predictable cliche, Stern continues to broadcast his now less-than-stellar radio show on the Sirius network, ignoring the calls for him to bow out gracefully and at the top of his game.
+It can come to a point in a star’s career that the only motivator left for them is their own fragile ego, as they have already accumulated enough wealth and fame that means they will never want for anything for the rest of their life.
+Falling into that predictable cliché, Stern continues to broadcast his now less-than-stellar radio show on the Sirius network, ignoring the calls for him to bow out gracefully and at the top of his game.
 His Sirius radio show has become a shadow of its former self.
 The show seems to be broadcasting less frequently every year, with Stern now taking at least eighteen weeks off a year and not broadcasting a show on Fridays, leading fans to question whether his heart is in really in it anymore.

-2 – Howard’s Divorce, Dating Life And New Marriage
+2 – Howard’s Divorce, Dating Life And New Marriage to Beth Stern

 3 – Robin Quivers Cancer – More Examples of Show Secrecy

-Howard never made any reference to it and just carried on the show like everything was normal.
+Howard never made any reference to the odd circumstance and just carried on the show like everything was normal.
 He treated his listeners like they were all idiots.
 Any questioning phone calls to the show that brought up the matter were dropped and all references to Robin’s illness were axed from the show.
 Newspapers and magazines tried to report on her condition, but Howard decried all these reports and pretended everything was normal – effectively insulting the intelligence of his listeners, who clearly knew something was up and would find out later how much Stern was lying to them the whole time.

 4 – Howard Squandered Donald Trump’s Friendship and Allegiance To The Show